MP Estate Planning UK

 definition of a trust fund

 We understand the importance of securing your family’s financial well-being.
-A trust fund is a means of managing assets for individuals, allowing you to control and protect family assets or pass them on while you’re still alive.
+A trust fund is a legal arrangement for managing assets on behalf of beneficiaries, allowing you to control and protect family wealth — or pass it on — during your lifetime and beyond.

-Protecting your family’s future is a top priority, and estate planning plays a crucial role in achieving this goal.
-By setting up a trust fund, you can ensure that your assets are managed and distributed according to your wishes.
+Protecting your family’s future is a top priority, and inheritance tax planning plays a crucial role in achieving this goal.
+By setting up a trust fund, you can ensure that your assets are managed and distributed according to your wishes, while shielding them from threats like care fees, divorce, and the delays of probate.

 Key Takeaways

-• Understand the role of a trust fund in estate planning
+• Understand the role of a trust fund in inheritance tax planning and family asset protection

-• Learn how to protect your family’s assets
+• Learn how trusts protect your family’s assets from care fees, creditors, and sideways disinheritance

-• Discover the benefits of setting up a trust account in the UK
+• Discover the benefits of setting up a trust fund under English and Welsh law

-• Gain insight into managing and distributing assets according to your wishes
+• Gain insight into how trustees manage and distribute assets according to your wishes

 What is a Trust Fund?

 The concept of a trust fund revolves around the management and distribution of assets according to the settlor’s wishes.
-At its core, a trust fund is a legal arrangement that enables the holding and management of assets on behalf of beneficiaries.
+At its core, a trust fund is a legal arrangement — not a separate legal entity — that enables the holding and management of assets on behalf of beneficiaries.
+The trustees are the legal owners of the assets, not some fictional corporate body.
+England invented trust law over 800 years ago, and it remains one of the most powerful tools in estate planning today.

 Understanding the Basics